Saad Bin Zafar: Domestic and T20 franchise career

 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
-He had a successful tournament as he was the leading wicket-taker for the Vancouver Knights.
-In his 4th match against Edmonton Royals, his bowling figure was 2/34 in 4 overs, including the wicket of Shadab Khan on a golden duck.
+He had a successful tournament by being the leading wicket-taker for the Vancouver Knights.

 In the Qualifier 1 against Brampton Wolves, Saad was able to pick up 4 wickets by only giving 22 runs in 4 overs.
 He bowled exceptionally well in the 8th over in which he bagged 3 wickets by only giving 1 run which included the wicket of Shahid Afridi on a golden duck and the captain Colin Munro, who scored the fastest 50 of the tournament.
 His outstanding bowling spell got him the well-deserved man of the match award and led the Vancouver Knights into finals.
 In the final match against Winnipeg Hawks, he had an 86-run 5th wicket partnership with Shoaib Malik and 53-run 6th wicket partnership with Andre Russell.
 Due to the high run rate requirement, Vancouver couldn't find success chasing the 192 target set by the Hawks and loss in the super over.

 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In December 2019, he was selected to play for the Falcon Hunters in the Qatar T10 League.
 Falcon Hunters were named Champions for the inaugural season by beating Swift Gallopers by 4 wickets.
 Saad had a successful tournament just like his team by being the fifth leading wicket-taker of the season.
-In his six dismissals, he was able to collect key wickets of Mohammad Hafeez and Kamran Akmal.

 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.

 In September 2020, he was added to the Houston Hurricanes squad for the 2021 Minor League Cricket season.
 He was later traded to the Michigan Cricket Stars.
 He was the most economical bowler for Michigan Cricket Stars with 5.7 economy rate and was able to pick up 14 wickets from 12 matches.